CentralCodingCommunity/HelloWorld/README.md

 HelloWorld
 ==========

-'Hello World' written in multiple languages.
+A project by the Central Coding Community to create a repo with 'Hello World' written in as many languages as we can.